What are Some of the Factors that Make Up the Cost of Commercial Building Insurance?

-A great thing about commercial property insurance is that there is coverage beyond just the structure(s).
+A great thing about commercial building insurance is that there is coverage beyond just the structure(s).
 Commercial insurance can also cover the liability risk associated with the business and property on behalf of the business owner.
 This means there is added protection available if an accident occurs at a business resulting in a customer needing medical attention.
 Lawsuits and settlements can often be handled by the general liability coverage that is in place for a commercial policy.

 The liability scenarios are endless and commercial business owners need to discuss their general liability exposure with an insurance professional.
-If you have questions, please contact one or our professionals at Smith-Kenyon Insurance Resources, LLC to be sure your property and business is adequately protected.
+If you have questions, please contact one of our professionals at Smith-Kenyon Insurance Resources, LLC to be sure your property and business are adequately protected.
 Sufficient liability coverage will help during the commercial claims process when it comes to paying out for medical expenses, attorney fees, and court settlements.

 Premiums for annual general liability coverage are often determined by insurance audits from outside companies.
 The basis for a general liability policy’s premium may be determined by sales, land size (ie: number of acres or square footage of building), payroll, subcontractor costs, etc.

 Commercial insurance plans also offer a scope of protection for employers when it comes to keeping their employees safe.
-Workers compensation coverage can cover medical expenses, hospital stays, diagnostics tests, and disability pay-outs if a worker is unable to return to his or her duties for a predetermined amount of time.
+Workers’ compensation coverage can cover medical expenses, hospital stays, diagnostics tests, and disability pay-outs if a worker is unable to return to his or her duties for a predetermined amount of time.
 Multiple coverage lines exist to protect a business owner from workers’ medical costs.

-Workers compensation coverage also requires an audit review to determine the annual premium.
-Payroll and subcontractor costs are the determining factors during a workers compensation audit process.
+Workers’ compensation coverage also requires an audit review to determine the annual premium.
+Payroll and subcontractor costs are the determining factors during a worker’s compensation audit process.
 An annual audit is done to ensure the right charge for coverage is always being applied whether a business is growing or shrinking.